Turkish coffee: Illegality and acceptance

 Already in 1543 several ships were ordered to be sunk in Istanbul harbour for importing coffee.
-Under Sultan Murad IV those found keeping a coffeehouse were cudgelled for a first offence, sewn in a bag and thrown into the Bosphorus for a second.
+Under Sultan Murad IV those found keeping a coffeehouse were cudgelled for a first offence, and sewn in a bag and thrown into the Bosphorus for a second.
 These bans were sporadic and often ignored.
-(Similarly, the government of Charles II of England tried to suppress coffee houses as seditious gatherings - the ban lasted a few days - and, much later, the republican government of Mustafa Kemal Atatürk tried to prohibit or discourage coffeehouses in Turkish villages, saying they were places where men gathered to waste their time).
-Eventually the authorities found it to their advantage to tax the trade not suppress it.
-Fifteen years after coffee arrived in Istanbul there were over 600 coffeehouses, wrote an Armenian historian.
+(Similarly, the government of Charles II of England tried to suppress coffee houses as seditious gatherings—the ban lasted a few days—and, much later, the republican government of Mustafa Kemal Atatürk tried to prohibit or discourage coffeehouses in Turkish villages, saying they were places where men gathered to waste their time).
+Eventually the authorities found it to their advantage to tax rather than suppress the trade.
+Fifteen years after coffee arrived in Istanbul there were over 600 coffeehouses according to an Armenian historian.

-To prepare Turkish coffee very well is not easy, and prominent Ottoman Turks kept specialist coffee cooks for the purpose.
+It was not easy to prepare Turkish coffee very well at the time, and prominent Ottoman Turks kept specialist coffee cooks for the purpose.
 Suleiman the Magnificent had a kahvecibasi or chief coffee-cook, and it became a traditional practice for sultans.
 To demonstrate the civility of their rule, they built magnificent coffeehouses in newly conquered parts of the Ottoman Empire.